TL;DR

 | Therapies (Physio etc) | No | Often optional add-on | Included, with limits |

 Trying to compare dozens of policies from providers like Bupa, Aviva, AXA, and Vitality is overwhelming.
-An independent broker does the hard work for you.
+A WeCovr specialist or trusted broker partner handles the hard work for you.

-- No Extra Cost: Our service is free to you.
+- subject to terms where applicable: Our service has no separate broker fee.
 We are paid a commission by the insurer you choose, which is already built into the premium, so you pay the same (or often less) than going direct.

 - Expert Guidance: We explain the complex options in plain English, helping you choose the right hospital list, excess, and underwriting method.